 In today's article, I will share a video presentation of the article: Attending College, University and Graduate School after a Brain Injury Part 2.
 I create video presentations of my articles to share the information with individuals who learn through watching and listening.
 Below is a Brief Excerpt from Part 2 of the Article In that article I shared that it took me 10 … [Read more...]

 On March 31st I had an awesome opportunity to be a part of the 11th Annual NKY TBI Conference as a keynote speaker.
 I also had an awesome time the evening before the conference at dinner with staff from Kentucky's NeuroRestorative team.
 Thank you for including, being so kind to me and paying for my dinner.
 Several days ago I wrote an article to share the opportunity with my … [Read more...]

 In August 2015 I wrote and published the article, Moving Beyond a Survivor Mindset to Excel in Life.
 Today, I wanted to share a video presentation of the article, but I realized that I did not have a video presentation of the article.
 Consequently, to share the information with individuals who learn through watching and listening, I decided to create a video presentation of … [Read more...]

 Several nights ago I shared a link to an article on social media, You Are Not Crazy.
 You have an Invisible Disability.
 Today, I created a video presentation of the article to share the information with visual and auditory learners.
-To watch and listen to the video click: You Are Not Crazy.
-You have an Invisible Disability Video Presentation To read the entire article, you … [Read more...]
+To read the entire article, you may click on the following link: You Are Not Crazy.
+You have an Invisible Disability Below is a brief … [Read more...]